Carter: He may get wet, but he won’t starve

 “It’s probably one of the most undisturbed rivers in the nation,” Carter said.
 “I have looked at topographical maps and studied the history of it.”

 After the rafting trip.
-Carter will visit Grand Teton National Park and then return to Washington to prepare for his Sept.
+Carter will visit Grand Teton National Park and then return to Washington, D.C., to prepare for his Sept.
 5 Middle East summit meeting with Israeli Prime Minister Menachem Begin and Egyptian President Anwar Sadat at Camp David, Md.